Non-simultaneity: In the work of Ernst Bloch

-The phrase "the non-simultaneity of the simultaneous" (die 'Ungleichzeitigket' des Gleichzeitigen) was first used by the German art historian Wilhelm Pinder in his 1926 book Das Problem der Generation in der Kunstgeschichte Europas ("The Problem of Generation in European Art History").
+The phrase "the non-simultaneity of the simultaneous" (die 'Ungleichzeitigkeit' des Gleichzeitigen) was first used by the German art historian Wilhelm Pinder in his 1926 book Das Problem der Generation in der Kunstgeschichte Europas ("The Problem of Generation in European Art History").

 Bloch's principal use of the term "non-simultaneity" was in an essay from 1932 which attempted to explain the rise and popularity of Nazism in Germany in the light of the capitalist economic crisis of the Great Depression and which became a chapter of his influential 1935 study Heritage of our Times (Erbschaft dieser Zeit).
 The essay's central idea is that heterogeneous stages of social and economic development coexist simultaneously in 1930s Germany.
 Because of uneven modernization, Bloch argues, there remained in Germany, "this classical land of non-simultaneity", significant traces of pre-capitalist relations of production:

 "Not all people exist in the same Now.
 They do so only externally, by virtue of the fact that they may all be seen today.
 But that does not mean that they are living at the same time with others.

 Rather, they carry earlier things with them, things which are intricately involved.
 One has one's times according to where one stands corporeally, above all in terms of classes.
 Times older than the present continue to effect older strata; here it is easy to return or dream one's way back to older times. [...]
 In general, different years resound in the one that has just been recorded and prevails.
 Moreover, they do not emerge in a hidden way as previously but rather, they contradict the Now in a very peculiar way, awry, from the rear. [...]
 Many earlier forces, from quite a different Below, are beginning to slip between. [...]